The 6-week dairy-free and gluten-free experiment

 Dairy-free means:

-• Excluding all cow’s milk products – milk, ice-cream, chocolate, cheese, cream
+• Excluding all cow’s milk products – milk, ice cream, chocolate, cheese, cream

 • Checking ingredients list for milk powder on chips, snacks and in crema

-• Butter is usually ok – it’s a fat and is not a source of casein or lactose
+• Butter is usually ok – it’s fat and is not a source of casein or lactose

-• Non-dairy (non-cow) mammal milk is often a source of lactose, even small amounts, so don’t substitute cow’s milk for other mammal milk
+• Non-dairy (non-cow) mammal milk is often a source of lactose, even in small amounts, so don’t substitute cow’s milk for other mammal milk

 • Substitute milk products for almond, coconut or rice milk (avoid oat milk, oats contain some gluten)

-• You can eat gluten-free bread and pasta, but remember if you live off carbs, you can still end up with a tummy ache due to a lack of fibre from vegetables
+• You can eat gluten-free bread and pasta, but remember, if you live off carbs, you can still end up with a tummy ache due to a lack of fibre from vegetables

 Gluten-free means: